 7. If the proposed accessory dwelling unit is a manufactured home, as defined in Health and Safety Code Section 18007, it shall comply with Section 18.06.060 (Manufactured homes), except Sections 18.06.060(B) (Approval), (C) (Location), (D)(1) (Width) and (D)(10) (Covered Parking).

-E. The gross floor area of the accessory dwelling unit shall not exceed eight hundred square feet and the gross floor area of the accessory dwelling unit and other buildings on the lot shall not exceed the maximum floor area ratio.
+E. The gross floor area of the accessory dwelling unit shall not exceed eight hundred and fifty square feet (for studios or one bedroom accessory dwelling units) or one thousand square feet (for accessory dwelling units that provide more than one bedroom).

+F. Limits on lot coverage, floor area ratio, open space, and lot size shall not be used to reduce the gross floor area of the accessory dwelling unit below eight hundred square feet or the height of the accessory dwelling unit below 16 feet.

 F. The minimum gross floor area of the accessory dwelling unit shall be no less than one hundred fifty square feet or the minimum required for an efficiency dwelling unit as defined in Health and Safety Code Section 17958.1, as may be amended from time to time.